 20 Fenchurch Street

-This mixed-use complex is the largest development on London’s bustling Oxford Street in over 40 years.
-Reflecting the city as a whole, the building takes inspiration from classic principles of design combined with modern, eye-catching forms and materials.
-The curvilinear shape, bright, light-filled spaces and glass structure offer multiple spectacular views of Mayfair.
+This mixed-use complex represents the biggest development on London’s famous Oxford Street for more than 40 years.
+Reflecting the look and feel of the wider city, Park House is inspired by classic design principles which meet with modern, forward-thinking forms and materials.
+The Many spectacular views across Mayfair are provided by the building’s curvilinear shape, bright, light-filled spaces and glass structure.

-CoxGomyl installed one of the largest BMUs in the UK to ensure the facade remains in the pristine condition befitting such a high profile development.
+This high profile development needed to be kept in pristine condition and this required one of the largest BMUs in the UK.
 The BMU, which has a 35m jib, is stored out of sight below the building’s roofline when not in use by means of a substantial, screw jack operated lift table.
 We pride ourselves on being an end-to-end provider and all equipment was manufactured in our Madrid factory.
 Click here to see the BMU in action.